nmarsollier/viaduct/docs/content/docs/resolvers/subqueries.md

 ---
 title: Subqueries
 description: Executing subqueries in resolvers
+weight: 6
 ---

-We noted earlier that `Context.query` is used to execute a subquery, i.e., a GraphQL query operation rooted in the full-schema’s `Query` root type.
+`Context.query` can be used to execute a subquery, i.e., a GraphQL query operation rooted in the full-schema’s `Query` root type.
 As an example, we can modify the resolver for User.displayName to incorporate data that it loads from Query:

 ```kotlin
 @Resolver(